openedx/edx-documentation/en_us/xblock-tutorial/source/concepts/methods.rst

 Although view methods typically produce HTML-based renderings, they can be used for other purposes.
-See the documentation for your runtime application to verify the the type of data the view must return and how it will be used.
+See the documentation for your runtime application to verify the type of data the view must return and how it will be used.

 .. _Handler Methods: